 Another common foot problem is the “Morton-Toe”.
 A weakening transverse arch could displace the joints:

-This could have happened through excessive wearing of high heels.
-By excessive I mean, daily walking (not sitting) on high heels, with more than of two inch height, for more than 2-3 hours.
+This could have happened, because of excessive wearing of high heels, I mean daily walking (not sitting) on high heels for more than 2-3 hours.

-Also narrow and short footwear could cause this kind of foot problems.
+Also too narrow and short footwear could cause this kind of foot problems.